 Wash the sago pearls or sabudana under running water once to remove the impurities.
-Then soak these in water again for at least 1 hour such that the water level is slightly above the level of sago.
+Then soak these in water again for 1-2 hours.
+Cover with a lid & keep aside.

 As you can see after one hour, the sago pearls will swell up slightly absorbing the water in which they were soaked.

 Heat milk in a heavy bottomed pan and bring it to boil.
 Once the milk is boiled, simmer down the flame.
 Add soaked sago pearls and coconut milk to it.
 Stir gently.